informalsystems/themis-tracer/tests/usage.md

 ## Setting the environment

+These variables are used in the environment of the following tests.
+You can ignore these when consulting this document for usage.

+Where you see `$CMD` in the following you should just use the installed binary:
+`themis-tracer`.

 <!-- TODO replace by adding the executable to the path -->
 <!-- $MDX set-CMD=../target/debug/themis-tracer,set-TRACER_HOME=../target/test-sandbox -->
 ```sh